bigcommerce/dev-docs/docs/api-docs/customers/current-customer-api.md

 Suppose your application interacts dynamically with a storefront and conveys specific information to a particular signed-in customer.
 You must confirm that customer's identity within the insecure environment of the user's browser before revealing any sensitive information.

 To address this need, BigCommerce provides a Current Customer endpoint that your app can access on the storefront using JavaScript.
 This endpoint allows a remote application, such as a third-party subscription billing app, to request a JSON web token, or _JWT_, with identifying customer details.
-The response is encrypted with your [app API account's client secret](/api-docs/getting-started/authentication/rest-api-authentication#api-accounts).
+The response is encrypted with your [app-level API account's client secret](/api-docs/getting-started/authentication/rest-api-authentication#api-accounts).

 <!-- theme: info -->
 > #### API account notes
-> - This endpoint requires **app API account** credentials.
-For more information about generating accounts, consult the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#app-api-accounts).
+> - This endpoint requires **app-level API account** credentials.
+For more information about generating accounts, consult the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#app-level-api-accounts).
 > - The app you create doesn't need to be installed or published on a store, and you don't need to generate access tokens.
 All you need are the client ID and client secret.
-See the section on [client ID-based authentication](/api-docs/getting-started/authentication#client-id) in the Authentication tutorial.
+See the section on [client ID-based authentication](/api-docs/getting-started/authentication#client-id) in the Authentication article.

 ## Request

 To test this endpoint, save this [Current Customer API example request](/api-docs/getting-started/authentication#current-customer-api-example-request) JavaScript snippet in the storefront's **Script Manager**, located in the store control panel.
-Include your app API account's client ID as the value of the `app_client_id` query parameter.
+Include your app-level API account's client ID as the value of the `app_client_id` query parameter.

 For more about adding scripts with the UI, see our support article on [Using Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager).